stephan-dum/ProxyClass/README.md

 - [ScopeChain](https://github.com/stephan-dum/scopeChain)

 ## Key Features
-- Reflects all changes to the prototypes even after mixin took place
+- Reflects all changes to `prototype` even after mixin
 - Use `instanceof` on multi classes

 ## Downside of this approach
 To achive a seamless use of `instanceof` all `Subclass[Symbols.hasInstance]`, execpt `Object`, will be overwritten for every new multiclass.

-Javascript is simply not designed for this, try to avoid multiclasses and `instanceof` as much as possible, the native `instanceof` operation is already quite expensive and overwriting `[Symbol.hasInstance]` makes it even worse!
+Try to avoid multiclasses and `instanceof` as much as possible, the native `instanceof` operation is already quite expensive and overwriting `[Symbol.hasInstance]` makes it even worse!

 ## Examples